dreamalligator/brew/roanoke.md

 4. After a half hour, it is time for bottling!
 When siphoning off the beer, go ahead and get everything right down to the dregs.
 Roanoke doesn't believe in clarity (or a second fermentation)!

 ###Drinking Day
 Seven days after you bottled, it is time to harvest.
 Drink to your taste, pour into a mug or chilled pint glass.
 If you brewed exactingly, there is going to be some yeasties at the bottom of your bottle, feel free to save for an iterative batch.

 ##License
-This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).
+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).